Generative AI in legal research: Opportunities and risks

 In thinking about using GenAI, you need to consider the risks on a sliding scale.
 So, in addition to the risk level of the type of GenAI system you are using (open vs closed systems), you also need to consider the risks associated with the kind of legal research for which you will be using GenAI.

-If you want GenAI to summarize regulations or a statute or give you general background about a legal concept, the risk is much lower than if you want it to fashion your legal argument from case law.
+If you want GenAI to summarize regulations or a statute or give you a general background about a legal concept, the risk is much lower than if you want it to fashion your legal argument from case law.
 The latter carries a fair amount of risk of either hallucinations, inaccuracies, or both.

 Five strategies to mitigate risk